 Look, I can’t say whether you should listen to me or the fairly substantial array of written criticisms of the novel.
-Maybe you should listen to the yawning expanse of nothing before you, the book’s near-total lack of mention in the relevant arenas perhaps foreshadowing an empty ride.
+Maybe you should listen to that yawning expanse of nothing, the book’s near-total lack of mention in the relevant arenas perhaps foreshadowing an empty ride.

 I say: listen to none of the above.

 Listen only to your curiosity.